-We are looking for talented and driven individuals to join our research team.
+We are looking for talented and driven individuals - postdoctoral fellows, graduate students, undergraduate students, and high school students to join our research team.

 Candidates interested in the postdoctoral or scientist positions should directly contact Dr. Antony (firstname.lastname@example.org) with a copy of their CV/resume and a cover letter stating why our group would be a good fit.

 Research Technicians We are looking for one research technician with extensive experience working with recombinant proteins.
 The ideal candidate will have purified proteins using E. coli overexpression systems.
 The ability to express proteins using insect cell systems will be an added bonus.
 Experience working with standard molecular biology methods (cloning) and biochemical tools (SDS-PAGE gels) is also required.
 If interested, please contact Dr. Antony.

 Graduate Students The Antony group has always served as an exceptional training group for graduate students.
 Our two most recent graduate students have secured postdoctoral fellowships at MIT and New England Biolabs.
 Interested students, who have been accepted into the graduate program at SLU can contact Dr. Antony to schedule their rotations.
 Future graduate students, interested in the graduate program at SLU can find more information here: https://biochem.slu.edu/graduate/

 Undergraduate Students Please contact Dr. Antony for research opportunities.
 There are three to four undergraduate students working in the group at any given instance.
 No former research training is required, but an unabated enthusiasm for science and learning bench work is expected.
 Please make sure that you have ample time during the semester to perform research and the ability to work full time in the summers will be a key determinant for handling independent projects.

 High School Summer Students Please contact Dr. Antony for research opportunities.
 No formal training is required.